 By Dave Andrusko

-As we approach the 49th anniversary of Roe v.
+As we approached the 49th anniversary of Roe v.
 Wade and Doe v.
 Bolton, NRLC’s Dr. Randall K. O’Bannon has compiled a factsheet estimating that 63,459,781 babies have been aborted since 1973.

 The numbers continue to show a steady decline in abortions since 2009, although the 2019 Center for Disease Control (CDC) survey shows a slight increase in abortions.